ALEKS Placement Exam

-ALEKS is a powerful artificial-intelligence based assessment tool that zeros in on the strengths and weaknesses of a student’s mathematical knowledge, reports its findings to the student, and then provides the student with a learning environment for improving this knowledge to an appropriate level for course placement.
+ALEKS is a powerful artificial-intelligence based assessment tool that zeros in on the strengths and weaknesses of a student’s mathematical knowledge, reports its findings to the student, and then provides the student with a learning environment for improving this knowledge to an appropriate level for course course exemption.

 When do students take ALEKS Placement?

-You will be deciding your schedule at Orientation so you should complete your ALEKS assessment at least two days before your Orientation session.
-So GET STARTED NOW!
+You will be deciding your schedule at Orientation, so you should preferably complete your ALEKS assessment at least two days before your Orientation session.

 What if I place into Calculus after Orientation?

-Even if you do not place into calculus before your advising appointment at orientation, you can still work in the Preparation modules and retake the placement exam.
+Even if you do not place into calculus before your advising appointment at orientation, you can still work in the Preparation modules and retake the placement exam if need be.
 If you end up making the cut score into Calculus, contact your advisor and discuss changing your schedule.

 How long will it take?